 Brendan Fullam - piano, guitar, voice

 Brendan grew up loving and listening to his Dad’s records.
 What he heard inspired him, so he started guitar lessons, formed a band with some friends, and began writing his own songs.
 Brendan followed this musical path to college, earning his Bachelor’s degree in Music Recording Technology from Lebanon Valley College where he studied both guitar and voice.
 Though he has a passion for jazz, Brendan loves playing in all different styles – rock, R&B, blues, progressive, and folk.
 His band, Johnny Action Figure, has performed at top venues in Philadelphia, Nashville and New York, alongside great bands like Wilco, the Get Up Kids, and Apollo Sunshine.
 Their music has been featured in television shows and commercials on MTV, VH1, and Comedy Central.
+Brendan currently sings with the Mendelssohn Club of Philadelphia, and they have performed in many notable places, including the Mann Center and the Kimmel Center.
 Outside of music, Brendan is a big Philadelphia sports supporter.
 He teaches guitar, piano and voice for MW.

 Meg Moyer - piano, voice, songwriting